Emergency Preparedness Week

 Dear Residents of Jasper,

-As we get ready for Emergency Preparedness Week, we can’t help but reflect on everything our community went through last summer.
+As we kick-off Emergency Preparedness Week, we continue to reflect on everything our community has experienced, and everything we have accomplished, together.

-From May 4 to 10, we’re asking everyone to take a few steps to be better prepared.
+From May 3 to 9, we encourage everyone to take a few simple steps:

-Our experience has shown that being ready doesn’t just help in the moment — it also makes recovering afterward a lot easier.
+Our experience has shown that being prepared doesn’t just help in the moment, it helps us recover faster and more effectively.

 Christine Nadon